Generalized Half-Dyon in Weinberg-Salam Theory: Introduction

-In this paper, we extend the work in Ref. \cite{kn:25} to include electric charge to the half-monopole in SU(2) $\times$ U(1) Weinberg-Salam theory.
+In this paper, we extend the work in Refs.~\cite{su2-half} and \cite{kn:25} by considering inclusion of electric charge to the half-monopole in SU(2) $\times$ U(1) Weinberg-Salam theory, creating the so-called half-dyon solutions.
+Following the definition for Type I and Type II half-dyon solutions in Ref.~\cite{su2-half}, we construct similar Type I and Type II half-dyon solutions in SU(2) $\times$ U(1) Weinberg-Salam theory.
 Here we consider $\phi$-winding number $1 \leq n \leq 3$, physical Weinberg angle $\sin^2\theta_{\scalebox{.6}{\mbox{W}}} = 0.2229$, Higgs self-coupling constant $\beta = 0.77818833$, and electric charge parameter $\eta$ valued from zero up to a critical $\eta_c$.
 Numerical solutions exist only when $0 \leq \eta \leq \eta_{c}$ and they cease to exist when $\eta > \eta_{c}$.
-These half-dyon solutions possess total magnetic charge $\frac{2 n \pi}{e}$ and electric charge $q_e$ that depends on $\eta$.
-The electromagnetic gauge potential of the system is singular along the negative $z$-axis but the total energy is finite.
-The energies for the all the half-dyons are calculated and they reside in the range of 4.7314 - 18.3888 TeV.
+The Type I half-dyon solutions lie along the positive $z$-axis with total magnetic charge $+2n\pi/e$ and electric charge $q_e$ that depends on $\eta$.
+The Type II half-dyon solutions, on the other hand, has total magnetic charge $-2n\pi/e$ and lie along the positive $z$-axis.
+The electromagnetic gauge potential of the system is singular along the negative $z$-axis .
+Moreover, the energy of the U(1) part is singular at the location of the half-dyon hence the energy of the configuration is infinite.

 The paper is organized as follows.
 In Section 2 we briefly discuss the Weinberg-Salam theory.
 The numerical method used to acquire the solutions will be discussed in Section 3, which includes the axially symmetric ansatz used to obtain the reduced equations of motion.
 In Section 4, we present some formulations of the solutions' fundamental properties, i.e. total energy, electromagnetic, neutral fields etc. The half-dyon solutions are analyzed and discussed in Section 5.
 We end with some comments in Section 6.